 a.
 Cars should be rented based upon a demonstrated need (i.e., no University pool car is available or appropriate, no public transportation is available, several locations will be visited).

 b.
 Travelers should strive to get the lowest possible rates by using Concur, or through the University TMC.
 Travelers should select the most appropriate vehicle to meet their travel needs (generally compact to mid-sized) and higher cost vehicles such as convertibles or high performance vehicles are not allowed.
 Hybrid vehicles are allowed and encouraged if costs are reasonable.

 c.
 Travelers should refuel rental cars just prior to return to the vendor, whenever possible and practical, to avoid the large surcharge on fuel.
-The cost of refueling can be paid with the Travel Card and must be reported on the Travel Expense Report in Concur.
+The cost of refueling can be paid with the Corporate Card and must be reported on the Travel Expense Report in Concur.

+e.
 In all other cases, losses to the rental car are the responsibility of the University department renting the car.
 If further coverage for the vehicle is required, the CDW or LDW should be purchased and funded by the University department renting the car.
 The CDW or LDW generally is a per day cost of approximately $10-$15.

-e.
+g.
 Liability insurance coverage is provided by the University for rental cars rented and used for University business.
 However, for international travel, liability insurance coverage should be purchased from the rental car agency for the country of travel at the minimum required limit for that country.
 Coverage provided by UMS insurance carriers is in excess of the required minimum for an automobile.

+h.
 If required by the rental agency, proof of liability insurance can be provided through the UMS Risk Manager.
 Additional information is available on the University’s myCampus portal under Risk Management.
 The Risk Management administrative assistant can also consult on the best options for rental car insurance.

 When University cars are not available or practical for use, travelers may use their personal car.
 When using a personal vehicle, travelers can only submit for mileage reimbursement, not fuel costs.

 - the actual distance traveled on official business, or

 b.
 Personally owned vehicles used for University-related business should be properly registered and inspected and appropriate for the intended use, as determined by the driver of the car.